-Writing out a thorough budget detailing all your incomings and outgoings is the only way to get a realistic picture of your financial situation.
+Writing a thorough budget that details your income and expenditure is the only way to get a realistic picture of your financial situation.

 Here is how to draw up a budget that will show you exactly where you stand.

-If you have credit card debt, you need to make sure you are paying as little interest as possible.
+If you have credit card debt, you need to ensure you pay as little interest as possible.

 Look at your credit card statements to find out: